jantman/versionfinder/README.rst

 Overview
 --------

-versionfinder is a library intended to identify the version details of a specified Python distribution, whether it was installed via pip, setuptools or git.
-In most cases, the package to be identified will be the caller of versionfinder.
+versionfinder is a library intended to identify the version/source details of a specified Python distribution (usually the one calling it), whether it was installed via pip, setuptools or git.
 This is intended to allow packages to determine what version they are, beyond what is simply coded in the package:

 * For packages installed via pip, return the exact requirement that was installed, even if it was a source control URL (editable or not).